weeeelye/ProofOfExistenceDappNoUport/README.md

 The server has been configured to listen on 0.0.0.0 port 3000.
 Open your browser to http://localhost:3000 to view the web UI.

 ### Web3 Injectors
-There is no need for metamask or other web3 injectors.
-The web3 object is injected by Uport.
+Require Metamask or appropriate web3 injected.

 ## Code Structure
 The main solidity contract is at contracts/ProofOfExistence.sol.
 This contains the main contract logic.